Privacy Information

 2.3 PARTICIPANT AND INVITEE DATA

-The data of the participants in your events who register for your event via the doo event management platform or whose data is processed in another form using the doo event management platform (e.g. data that is stored "onsite" at an event were collected), and the data of the addressees of your marketing campaigns, for example the list of addressees of your e-mail marketing campaigns that you send via the doo event management platform, and other data that you need for processing in the doo event management platform (“invitee data”), doo processes as a processor on your behalf and on your instructions.
+doo processes the data of participants in your events who register for your event via the doo event management platform or whose data is processed in other forms using the doo event management platform (for example, data collected "onsite" at an event), and the data of the recipients of your marketing campaigns, for example, the list of recipients of your email marketing campaigns that you send via the doo event management platform, and other data that you store for processing in the doo event management platform ("invitee data"), as a data processor on your behalf and according to your instructions.

-This order processing is regulated in our order processing agreement (AVV), which you can access here
+This data processing is governed by our Data Processing Agreement (DPA), which you can access here.

 3. REGISTRATION FOR AN EVENT

-If the organizer provides its own data protection information as part of the registration for an event, the organizer's own data protection information takes precedence over this data protection information.
+If the organizer provides its own data protection information as part of the registration for an event, this own data protection information of the organizer takes precedence over this data protection information.

-All questions that you have about an event and in particular about your personal data (including the assertion of your data subject rights to information, deletion, etc. from Art.
-12 - 23 GDPR), please address directly to the organizer as the responsible body.
-Questions addressed to doo about an event will be forwarded to the respective organizer.
+Please direct all questions you may have regarding an event, and in particular regarding your personal data (including exercising your data subject rights to access, erasure, etc. under Articles 12–23 of the GDPR), to the event organizer as the data controller.
+Questions addressed to doo regarding an event will be forwarded by doo to the respective event organizer.

-If the organizer is legally obliged to appoint a data protection officer, or has appointed a data protection officer on a voluntary basis, you can reach him using the contact details provided for the organiser.
+If the organizer is legally obliged to appoint a data protection officer, or has appointed one on a voluntary basis, you can reach them using the contact details provided for the organizer.

-If you contact the organizer by e-mail, by telephone or via a contact form to ask questions about the event or to request information, the information you provide will be processed and stored for the purpose of processing the respective request.
-The information that may be requested when contacting us in this way is required in order to process your request, to address you correctly and to send you an answer.
+If you contact the organizer by email, telephone, or via a contact form to ask questions about the event or request information, the information you provide will be processed and stored for the purpose of handling your request.
+Any information requested during such contact is necessary to process your request, address you correctly, and send you a response.

-If you register to participate in an event, the organizer processes the data you provide when registering in order to enable you to participate in the event, in particular to send you a confirmation of registration and, if necessary, for identification upon admission to the event Event and, if necessary, to carry out the payment process for paid events.
+When you register to participate in an event, the organizer generally processes the data you provide during registration in order to enable you to participate in the event, in particular to send you a confirmation of registration, if necessary for identification at the entrance to the event and if necessary for processing the payment for events that require payment.

-The legal basis for this is Article 6 Paragraph 1 Letter b) GDPR, the processing of your data is necessary for the fulfillment of the contract for your participation in the event.
+The legal basis for this is Art.
+6 para.
+1 lit. b) GDPR, the processing of your data is necessary for the performance of the contract concerning your participation in the event.

-If the organizer collects additional data that is not absolutely necessary to fulfill the contract with you, this data collection serves to optimize the event or your event experience, for example to adapt and optimize the event according to the interests of the participants and the target group, and for preparation , evaluation and analysis of the event.
+If the organizer collects additional data that is not strictly necessary for fulfilling the contract with you, this data collection serves to optimize the event or your event experience, for example to adapt and optimize the event according to the interests of the participants and the target group, and for the preparation, evaluation and analysis of the event.

 The legal basis for this processing is Art.
-6 Paragraph 1 lit. f GDPR, the overriding legitimate interest of the organizer in the optimization, evaluation and analysis of the event.
+6 para.
+1 lit. f GDPR, the overriding legitimate interest of the organizer in the optimization, evaluation and analysis of the event.

-If you also give your express consent to the processing of certain data for specific purposes when registering, the legal basis for this processing is your consent, which can be revoked at any time, in accordance with Article 6 (1) (a) GDPR.
+If, during registration, you also give your explicit consent to the processing of certain data for specific purposes, the legal basis for this processing is your consent, which can be revoked at any time, in accordance with Art.
+6 para.
+1 lit. a) GDPR.

 3.4 PAYMENT INFORMATION

-If you register for an event that is subject to a fee, your data and payment information will be processed either by NovalNet AG in Germany as the payment service provider or by a payment service provider selected by the organizer.
-The payment service provider is responsible for this payment data and payment information.
+When you register for a paid event, your data and payment information will be processed for payment either by NovalNet AG in Germany as a payment service provider or by a payment service provider selected by the event organizer.
+The payment service provider is responsible for this payment data and information.

 Detailed information on data processing and data protection at NovalNet AG can be found here: https://www.novalnet.com/privacy?auto_toggle=true.

-When participating in an event, data can be collected and processed.
-During admission control, the personal data of the ticket holder stored on the ticket can be collected and processed.
-If necessary, data at the time of admission and, if necessary, at the time of leaving the event can also be stored.
+When participating in an event, data may be collected and processed.
+At the entrance, the data stored on the ticket relating to the ticket holder may be collected and processed.
+Data regarding the time of entry and, if applicable, the time of leaving the event may also be stored.

-The legal basis for this is Article 6 Paragraph 1 Letter b) GDPR, the processing of your data is necessary for the fulfillment of the contract for your participation in the event.
+The legal basis for this is Art.
+6 para.
+1 lit. b) GDPR, the processing of your data is necessary for the performance of the contract concerning your participation in the event.

-If you provide your data as part of participation in the event, in particular by reading an RFID tag or scanning the QR code on your name tag at a trade fair stand, this data will be transmitted by the organizer to the respective operator of the trade fair stand where you are submitted your data.
-In this case, the further processing and use of your data lies with the operator of the exhibition stand as the person responsible.
+If you provide your data as part of your participation in the event, in particular by reading an RFID tag or scanning the QR code on your name badge at an exhibition stand, this data will be transmitted by the organizer to the respective operator of the exhibition stand where you provided your data.
+The further processing and use of your data is then the responsibility of the exhibition stand operator as the data controller.

-doo is used by the respective organizer to carry out admission controls and, if necessary, to collect and transmit data to the operators of exhibition stands as a processor in accordance with Article 28 GDPR.
+doo is used by the respective organizer for the implementation of the admission control and, if necessary, for the collection and transmission of data to the operators of exhibition stands as a data processor in accordance with Article 28 GDPR.

-If you take part in a face-to-face event, contact details may be collected.
-This collection of contact data serves to quickly trace chains of infection with the COVID-19 virus.
-If a participant is found to be infected with the COVID-19 virus, the data collected can be used to determine who the participant potentially came into contact with during the event.
-These people can then be informed accordingly and undergo a test.
-In this way, chains of infection can be quickly identified and broken.
+If you attend an in-person event, your contact information may be collected.
+This collection of contact information serves to quickly trace infection chains of the COVID-19 virus.
+Should a participant test positive for the COVID-19 virus, the collected data can be used to determine with whom the participant potentially came into contact during the event.
+These individuals can then be informed and tested.
+This allows infection chains to be quickly identified and broken.

-Your personal data collected in this context will only be processed for the purposes stated here and for no other purposes.
-And your data will not be passed on to third parties, except in the event of an infection as described above to the responsible authority.
+Your personal data collected in this context will be processed exclusively for the purposes stated here and for no other purposes.
+Your data will not be shared with third parties, except in the case of an infection, as described above, with the relevant authorities.

-The stay data is kept safe and confidential and deleted or destroyed after 30 days.
+The location data is stored securely and confidentially and deleted or destroyed after 30 days.

 3.7 EVENT PHOTOGRAPHY

-Photographs and film recordings can be made during the event.
-These photo and film recordings can show event participants and make them identifiable.
-These photos and films may be used for public relations and the documentation of the event.
-The photo and film recordings can be published both offline (print) and online, in particular on the organiser's website or on the organiser's pages on various social media websites (e.g. fan pages on Facebook).
+Photographs and videos may be taken during the event.
+These may show and identify event participants.
+These photographs and videos may be used for public relations and event documentation purposes.
+Publication of the photographs and videos may occur both offline (in print) and online, particularly on the organizer's website and/or on the organizer's pages on various social media platforms (e.g., Facebook fan pages).

 The legal basis for this processing is Art.
-6 Paragraph 1 lit. f) GDPR, the overriding legitimate interest of the organizer in the documentation of the event and the use of photos and film recordings of the event for public relations purposes.
+6 para.
+1 lit. f) GDPR, the overriding legitimate interest of the organizer in documenting the event and using photo and film recordings of the event for public relations purposes.

 3.8 FEEDBACK AFTER AN EVENT

-For the sending of the e-mail with the request for your feedback and, if necessary, the collection and evaluation of your feedback, the organizer uses doo as a processor on the basis of an order processing agreement in accordance with Article 28 DSGVO.
+For the purpose of sending the email requesting your feedback and, if necessary, collecting and evaluating your feedback, the organizer uses doo as a data processor on the basis of a data processing agreement in accordance with Article 28 GDPR.

-If you have registered for an event, the e-mail address you provided when registering can be used by the organizer to send invitations to similar events organized by the organizer by e-mail, provided you have not objected to such use.
-You can object to this use of your e-mail address at any time, without incurring any costs other than the transmission costs according to the basic rates, by using the unsubscribe link contained in every e-mail or by using the contact details given for the organizer to get in touch with the respective Contact organizer.
+If you have registered for an event, the organizer may use the email address you provided during registration to send you invitations to similar events organized by the same organizer, unless you have objected to such use.
+You can object to this use of your email address at any time, without incurring any costs other than the standard transmission fees, by using the unsubscribe link included in every email or by contacting the organizer using the contact details provided.

-The legal basis for this sending of invitations to other events by e-mail is the legitimate interest of the organizer in accordance with Art.
-6 Para.
-1 lit. f) GDPR (in Germany in connection with Section 7 Para.
+The legal basis for sending invitations to further events by email is the legitimate interest of the organizer pursuant to Art.
+6 para.
+1 lit. f) GDPR (in Germany in conjunction with § 7 para.
 3 UWG).

-The contact details you provide when registering can also be used to send postal advertising.
-You can object to this sending of postal advertising at any time by contacting the respective organizer using the contact details provided for the organizer.
-The reference to this right of objection is repeated in every postal letter.
+The contact details you provided during registration may also be used to send you advertising by post.
+You can object to receiving this advertising by post at any time by contacting the respective organizer using the contact details provided for the organizer.
+This right to object will be reiterated in every postal letter.

 4. JOB OFFERS AND APPLICATIONS

-We collect and process the personal data transmitted to us by an applicant for the purpose of carrying out the application process.
-The data requested as a mandatory field is required to carry out the application process.
+We collect and process the personal data submitted to us by an applicant for the purpose of carrying out the application process.
+The data requested as mandatory fields are required for the application process.
 All other information is voluntary.
-Applicant data is only made accessible to those people and positions in our company who prepare the hiring decision or are involved in it.
+Applicant data will only be made accessible to those persons and departments within our company who are preparing or involved in the hiring decision.

-If there is an employment relationship, we store the applicant data for as long as they are necessary for the employment relationship and insofar as statutory regulations justify a storage obligation.
+If an employment relationship is established, we will store the applicant data for as long as it is necessary for the employment relationship and insofar as legal regulations establish an obligation to retain it.

-If no employment contract is concluded with an applicant, we will store the applicant data for a maximum of three months on the basis of our overriding legitimate interest in enabling the defense against claims or a function to preserve evidence in accordance with applicable equal treatment and anti-discrimination laws.
-After this period, the application documents will be deleted deleted unless the applicant has expressly consented to longer storage.
+If no employment contract is concluded with an applicant, we store the applicant data for a maximum of three months based on our overriding legitimate interest in enabling the defense against claims or a preservation of evidence function under applicable equal treatment and anti-discrimination laws.
+After this period, the application documents will be deleted unless the applicant has expressly consented to longer storage.

-The legal basis for the processing of application documents is Article 6 Paragraph 1 Letter b) GDPR.
+The legal basis for the processing of application documents is Art.
+6 para.
+1 lit. b) GDPR.

-If the applicant has given us separate consent, we will store the data transmitted as part of the application in our applicant pool for a further 2 years after the end of the application process in order to identify future positions that may be of interest to the applicant and, if necessary, to notify the applicant in this regard to contact.
-After this period has expired, the data will be deleted.
+If the applicant has given us separate consent, we will store the data submitted as part of the application in our applicant pool for a further two years after the application process has ended, in order to identify future positions that may be of interest to the applicant and to contact the applicant if necessary.
+After this period, the data will be deleted.

-Such consent to the storage of application data in our applicant pool can be revoked at any time for the future.
-To do this, please send us an e-mail to the contact details given above.
+You can withdraw your consent to the storage of your application data in our applicant pool at any time for the future.
+Please send us an email to the contact details provided above.

-The legal basis for storing the application documents in our pool of applicants may be the applicant’s consent in accordance with Article 6 (1) (a) GDPR.
+The legal basis for storing application documents in our applicant pool is, where applicable, the applicant's consent pursuant to Art.
+6 para.
+1 lit. a) GDPR.

 5. VIDEO CONFERENCES AND WEBINARS

-If you take part in a video conference, a webinar or an online meeting etc. organized by us (hereinafter "video conferences"), we will process your personal data as part of your participation.
+When you participate in a video conference, webinar or online meeting etc. organized by us (hereinafter referred to as "video conferences"), we process your personal data in connection with your participation.

-When participating in a video conference, different categories of data are processed.
-The scope of the data also depends on what information you provide before or when participating in a video conference.
+When participating in a video conference, various categories of data are processed.
+The scope of the data also depends on what information you provide before or during your participation in the video conference.

-If you participate in a video conference organized by us, you usually have to provide at least one name when registering.
-However, you can also use a pseudonym.
-Your IP address will also be processed to enable your participation and information about login and device/hardware information will be stored.
-If provided, the email address and profile picture will also be processed.
-If you dial in by telephone, your telephone number and, if applicable, IP address will be processed.
+When you participate in a video conference hosted by us, you will generally need to provide at least a name during registration.
+You can also use a pseudonym.
+Your IP address will also be processed to enable your participation, and login and device/hardware information will be stored.
+If provided, your email address and profile picture will also be processed.
+If you dial in by phone, your phone number and, if applicable, your IP address will be processed.

-In order to enable participation in the video conference, the data from the microphone of your device and from any video camera on the device and, if you share your screen, information from this "screen share" is processed.
-You can turn off or mute the camera or microphone yourself at any time.
-You always decide for yourself whether and which parts of your screen are shared.
+To enable participation in the video conference, data from your device's microphone, any webcam, and, if you are sharing your screen, information from that screen share will be processed.
+You can disable or mute your camera or microphone at any time.
+You always decide whether and which parts of your screen are shared.

-Audio and video recordings of the video conference can be created.
-In this case, MP4 files of all video, audio and presentation recordings are processed.
-There is always a reference to the recording, if such is made, and the express consent of the participants to the recording is always obtained, if necessary.
+Audio and video recordings of the video conference can be made.
+In this case, MP4 files of all video, audio, and presentation recordings will be processed.
+Participants will always be notified if a recording is taking place, and their explicit consent will always be obtained where necessary.

-You may have the option to use the chat, question, or survey features in a video conference.
-In this respect, the text you enter will be processed in order to display it in the video conference and, if necessary, to log it.
+You may have the option to use the chat, question, or survey functions during a video conference.
+In this case, the text you enter will be processed to display it in the video conference and, if necessary, to record it.

-As far as personal data of our employees is processed, § 26 BDSG is the legal basis for data processing, provided that German law is applicable to the processing of employee data.
+Insofar as personal data of our employees is processed, Section 26 of the German Federal Data Protection Act (BDSG) is the legal basis for the data processing, provided that German law is applicable to the processing of employee data.

-Otherwise, the legal basis for data processing when conducting video conferences is Art.
-6 (1) b) GDPR, insofar as the meetings are held within the framework of contractual relationships or with regard to the initiation of a contractual relationship (e.g. in the case of video conferences with our clients as part of the implementation of a project or when participating in a webinar).
+Furthermore, the legal basis for data processing when conducting video conferences is Art.
+6 para.
+1 lit. b) GDPR, insofar as the meetings are conducted within the framework of contractual relationships or with a view to initiating a contractual relationship (for example, in video conferences with our clients in the context of carrying out a project or when participating in a webinar).

-To conduct video conferences, we use one or more service providers as processors on the basis of an order processing agreement in accordance with Art.
+We use one or more service providers as data processors for conducting video conferences on the basis of a data processing agreement in accordance with Art.
 28 GDPR.

-Personal data may be transferred to a third country outside the EU.
-If there is no adequacy decision by the EU Commission for the respective third country, we ensure that suitable guarantees are provided for the transmission in accordance with Art.
-46 DSGVO.
-We will be happy to provide you with proof of the appropriate guarantees (standard contractual clauses or standard data protection clauses) on request at any time.
-To do this, please contact us using the contact details above.
+This may involve the transfer of personal data to a third country outside the EU.
+If the EU Commission has not issued an adequacy decision for the respective third country, we ensure that appropriate safeguards are in place for the transfer in accordance with Article 46 of the GDPR.
+We will gladly provide you with proof of these appropriate safeguards (standard contractual clauses or standard data protection clauses) upon request.
+Please contact us using the contact details provided above.

-Below we provide some general information on data protection.
-These apply to visiting our website, using the doo event management platform to create events and also to registering for an event.
-This general information applies accordingly to registration for an event insofar as the respective organizer is responsible.
+Below, we provide some general information regarding data protection.
+This applies to visiting our website, using the doo event management platform to create events, and also to registering for an event.
+For event registration, this general information applies accordingly, as the respective event organizer is the data controller.

 6.1 AGE RESTRICTION

 This website is not intended or designed for use by children under the age of 16.
-We do not knowingly collect personally identifiable information from or about anyone under the age of 16.
+We do not knowingly collect personal data from or about individuals under the age of 16.

 6.2 RECIPIENTS OF DATA

-Within our company, those internal departments or organizational units receive your data that they need to fulfill their tasks, if necessary to fulfill contracts with you, for data processing with your consent or to protect our overriding legitimate interests.
+Within our company, your data will be received by those internal departments or organizational units that need it to fulfill their tasks, to fulfill contracts with you, to process data with your consent, or to protect our overriding legitimate interests.

-Data will only be passed on to third parties within the framework of legal requirements.
-We only pass on your data to third parties if this is necessary, for example, on the basis of Article 6 Paragraph 1 Letter b) GDPR for contractual purposes or to safeguard our overriding legitimate interest in accordance with Article 6 Paragraph 1 Letter f) DSGVO in the effective execution of our business operations.
+Data is only transferred to third parties within the framework of legal requirements.
+We only disclose your data to third parties if this is necessary, for example, for contractual purposes based on Article 6 Paragraph 1 Letter b) GDPR or to protect our overriding legitimate interest in the effective operation of our business pursuant to Article 6 Paragraph 1 Letter f) GDPR.

-If we use service providers or third parties to provide the website and/or our services, we take appropriate legal precautions and appropriate technical and organizational measures to ensure the protection of your personal data.
+If we use service providers or third-party providers in connection with the provision of the website and/or the provision of our services, we take appropriate legal precautions as well as corresponding technical and organizational measures to ensure the protection of your personal data.

-If we use content or tools from service providers or third-party providers as part of the provision of the website and/or the provision of our services and their registered office is in a third country, data is regularly transferred to a third country.
-Third countries are countries in which the GDPR is not directly applicable law, i.e. countries outside the EU or the European Economic Area.
-Data is only transferred to third countries if there is either an appropriate level of data protection, consent or other legal permission, in particular a suitable guarantee in accordance with Art.
-46 GDPR.
+If, in providing our website and/or services, we use content or tools from service providers or third-party providers whose registered office is located in a third country, data is regularly transferred to that third country.
+Third countries are defined as countries where the GDPR is not directly applicable law, i.e., countries outside the EU or the European Economic Area.
+Data is only transferred to third countries if there is either an adequate level of data protection, consent, or other legal authorization, in particular a suitable safeguard pursuant to Article 46 GDPR.

 6.3 YOUR RIGHTS

-You have the right to free information about your stored personal data, its origin and recipient and the purpose of data processing and a right to correction, blocking or deletion of this data.
+You have the right to receive information free of charge about your stored personal data, its origin and recipients, and the purpose of the data processing, as well as the right to rectification, blocking, or erasure of this data.
 You also have the right to restrict processing and to object to processing.

-You also have the right to have your data, which we process automatically, handed over to you or to a third party in a common, machine-readable format.
+You also have the right to have your data, which we process automatically, transferred to yourself or to a third party in a commonly used, machine-readable format.

 To assert your rights, please contact the responsible body using the contact details provided.